geg-tech/irlsculkshrieker/journal.md

 Once I had the schematic, I started work on the PCB.
 I measured the dimensions from Fusion for the space around the speaker and inside the jaws and ported them into KiCad as Edge Cuts, making a square shaped ring to place my lights on. <br/>
 I then spaced out the LEDs on the ring.
 To connect the PCB to the ESP32, I added copper pads to the backside of the PCB to solder and wire to the inside, using [@espcaa's custom symbol guide](https://highway.hackclub.com/guides/symbol-design) once again. <br/>
 I also used copper filling to route the GND and 3.3V, making the topside of the PCB 3.3V to connect the pads and GND to the backside, connecting them through vias. <br/>
+> this was also my first time working with ground fill :3

 <img width="845" alt="image" src="https://github.com/user-attachments/assets/2b494d67-4cf0-459a-830f-e1eb8a18e649" /> <br/>